Pineapple Express (film): Plot

-Dale Denton, a process server and marijuana enthusiast, visits his drug dealer Saul Silver.
-Dale and Saul smoke the rare "Pineapple Express" strain together before Dale leaves to resume working.
-He arrives at the home of local drug lord, Ted Jones, and witnesses Ted and police officer Carol Brazier shoot and kill a rival Korean gangster.
+Process server and marijuana enthusiast Dale Denton visits his drug dealer Saul Silver, with whom Dale smokes the rare Pineapple Express strain before resuming work.
+Arriving at the home of local drug lord Ted Jones, Dale witnesses Ted and corrupt police officer Carol Brazier shoot a rival Korean gangster.
 While fleeing the scene, Dale causes a commotion and throws his roach containing Pineapple Express.
-Ted identifies the strain and sends his henchmen Budlofsky and Matheson to another drug dealer, Red, who tells them about Saul.
+Ted identifies the strain and sends his henchmen Budlofsky and Matheson to a drug dealer named Red, who tells them about Saul.

-Back at Saul's apartment, Dale worries that Ted could trace the roach as only Red and Saul have the Pineapple Express strain.
-Dale and Saul decide they must flee the city.
-They attempt to hide in the woods where Dale's car battery dies.
-Dale and Saul visit Red, who after a fight, reveals that Ted knows who they are and intends to kill them.
+At Saul's apartment, Dale worries that Ted could trace the roach as only Red and Saul have the Pineapple Express strain, before Dale and Saul decide they must flee the city.
+After attempting to hide in the woods where Dale's car battery dies, Dale and Saul visit Red, who reveals that Ted knows who they are and intends to kill them.
 Budlofsky and Matheson torture Red for information and both shoot him in the abdomen.
-Believing Dale's high-schooler girlfriend Angie to be in danger, he and Saul travel to her home where they are removed at gunpoint by her father.
-Budlofsky and Matheson arrive at the house but Dale and Saul depart before they can be captured and Angie's family goes to a motel.
+Believing Dale's high-schooler girlfriend Angie to be in danger, he and Saul head to her home where they are forced out at gunpoint by her father.
+Budlofsky and Matheson arrive at the house, but Dale and Saul depart before they can be captured and Angie's family goes to a motel.

-Dale and Saul then sell Pineapple Express to high school students to raise bus fare, but Dale is arrested by police officer Bobbra.
-Dale tells Bobbra that he witnessed Officer Brazier and Ted murder a man.
-Bobbra believes him and says she will investigate; Saul, thinking he is rescuing Dale, hijacks the police car.
-Brazier hears on the police radio of Dale's arrest and pursues Dale and Saul in a high-speed chase but they escape.
+Dale and Saul sell Pineapple Express to high school students to raise bus fare, but Dale is arrested by police officer Bobbra, who believes Dale's story about Officer Braizer and Ted murdering a man and says she will investigate.
+Thinking he is rescuing Dale, Saul hijacks the police car before Braizer, having heard of Dale's arrest on the police radio, pursues the duo in a high-speed chase that ends with the duo escaping her.
 After Dale and Saul argue and split up, Saul is kidnapped and held in Ted's lair.
-Dale breaks up with Angie over the phone after she talks about marriage.
-Dale then enlists an injured Red to help to rescue Saul but Red backs out at the last minute and Dale is captured.
-While Dale and Saul are waiting to be killed, they reconcile their friendship and plan an escape.
+Dale breaks up with Angie over the phone after she talks about marriage, before enlisting an injured Red to help rescue Saul.
+However, Red backs out at the last minute and Dale is captured.
+While waiting to be killed, Dale and Saul reconcile their friendship and plan an escape.

-The Korean drug gang attack Ted's lair.
-Dale and Saul free themselves but are caught by Matheson.
-A brawl and shootout ensues; Matheson kills Budlofsky for refusing to kill Saul.
-Red reappears and drives his car through the barn, killing Matheson and saving Saul, but he is shot by Brazier.
-A Korean gangster sets off a bomb killing Ted and setting fire to the barn.
-Red's car explodes and lands on Brazier, killing her.
-Dale carries Saul from the burning lair and Red, severely wounded, also escapes and reconciles with them.
-They talk about their adventure over breakfast at a diner before Saul's grandmother picks them up and takes them to the hospital.
+The Korean drug gang attacks Ted's lair.
+After Dale and Saul free themselves before getting caught by Matheson, a brawl and shootout ensues, during which Matheson kills Budlofsky for refusing to kill Saul.
+Red drives his car through the barn, which kills Matheson and saves Saul before Brazier shoots Red.
+A Korean gangster sets off a bomb, killing Ted and setting fire to the barn while Red's car explodes and lands on Brazier, killing her.
+Dale carries Saul from the burning lair and a severely-wounded Red escapes and reconciles with them.
+The next morning, Dale, Saul and Red talk about their adventure over breakfast at a diner before Saul's grandmother picks them up and takes them to the hospital.